 - A detailed portfolio or evidence of each child’s continuous assessments in alignment with the DBE

 - Evidence of the educational support that has been given to your child

-- Proof that your child/ren have achieved the necessary outcomes at the end of the grades 3, 6 and 9
+- Proof that your child/ren has achieved the necessary outcomes at the end of grades 3, 6 and 9

 All of the above needs to be kept for a minimum of 3 years, as proof of your child’s progression.